You are here

 Vision of KIND Lab

-With the nanoscale fabrication capabilities of the Nano Tech West, the technological resources of close collaborative ties, and a experienced research team, the Krishna INfrared Detector (KIND) group is working towards this goal.
-Our capabilities include molecular beam epitaxy III-V semiconductor growth, lithography (standard and nano-imprint), chip hybridization using flip-chip-bonding, various characterizations and much more.
+With the nanoscale fabrication capabilities of the Nanotech West, the technological resources of close collaborative ties, and a our experienced research team, the Krishna INfrared Detector (KIND) group is working towards this goal.
+Our capabilities include molecular beam epitaxy III-V semiconductor growth, lithography (standard and nano-imprint), chip hybridization using flip-chip-bonding, minority carrier lifetime and photoluminescence of semiconductors, various electrical and optical device characterizations and much more.

-- To investigate cutting edge technology of IR detector
+- To investigate cutting edge technology of IR detectorfor infrared detection

-- To train best graduate students to transcend their capabilities
+- To train best world class graduate students and prepare them to contribute globally